Luna Park Glenelg: History

 In March 1928, F.S.
 Gordon presented a proposal to establish an amusement park to the Glenelg Town Council.
-To be built near Wigley Reserve, the amusement park was to be based on similar parks in Marseilles and White City, London, and would include a scenic railway, a water chute, and other attractions.
+To be built near Wigley Reserve, the amusement park was to be based on similar parks in Marseille and White City, London, and would include a scenic railway, a water chute, and other attractions.
 Gordon's proposal did not progress any further, although reclaimed land was set aside at Colley Reserve for such a venture.
 A lease to build a scenic railway (The Big Dipper) was granted to David Atkins in October 1929.
 The lease was expanded in February 1930 to allow for the construction of other attractions, including a Ferris wheel, Noah's Ark, River Caves, and Goofy House.
-Atkins and Herman Phillips founded Luna Park Glenelg Ltd, and built an park based on Luna Park Melbourne.
+Atkins and Herman Phillips founded Luna Park Glenelg Ltd, and built a park based on Luna Park Melbourne.

 Luna Park Glenelg was opened on 8 October 1930.
 The park grounds were open to the surrounding area, with admission instead charged to the individual rides and attractions.

 On New Year's Eve 1932, a woman who was improperly seated and not holding on fell from the Big Dipper, and died in hospital the next day.
 Although allegations of intoxication or mechanical failure were made, the inquest concluded that the woman had committed suicide.

 During the park's operation, there were disputes between park management and the council.
 Atkins asked the council on several occasions for a reduction in rent in response to a sharp fall in crowds, which were refused.
 Requests to open some of the rides on Sundays were also unanimously rejected.
 Local residents also claimed that the park was a magnet for undesirable types.
 Fearing a further deterioration in relationships with the council, Atkins began scouting for alternate locations.
 In 1934, a site was found at Milsons Point, Sydney: the former construction site for the Sydney Harbour Bridge, on the shore of Lavender Bay.
 The operating company was put into voluntary liquidation in late 1934, under the claim that the park was not profitable.

 On 8 April 1935, the parks assets were put up for auction, all of which were purchased by Atkins and Phillips.
 The rides were dismantled and shipped to Sydney.
 The rides and equipment were assembled at the Lavender Bay site, with Luna Park Milsons Point opened on 4 October 1935.
 The amusement park, now known as Luna Park Sydney, remains in this location as of 2021.